Understanding Granny Flat Financing Options

 Rental Income Potential

-One of the significant financial benefits of granny flats is the potential for rental income.
-Homeowners can lease out the granny flat to tenants, generating additional monthly revenue.
+One significant financial benefit of granny flats is the potential for rental income.
+Homeowners can lease the granny flat to tenants, generating additional monthly revenue.
 This rental income can help offset the cost of construction, contribute to mortgage payments, or provide extra funds for homeowners’ expenses.

 Increased Property Value